WordCounter.vip

 Single URL Analysis

-Paste any public URL.
-Enable "Count main content only" for accurate body-text counts.
-Get full analysis including Content Depth Score, heading structure, vocabulary richness, keyword phrases, and 6 SEO intelligence insights in seconds.
+Paste any public URL into the field above.
+Enable "Count main content only" for accurate body-text counts that exclude navigation and footer.
+Get full analysis including Content Depth Score, heading structure, vocabulary richness, keyword phrases, and 6 SEO intelligence insights in seconds — no copy-paste needed.

-Switch to Compare URLs mode and enter up to 5 competitor URLs.
-The tool analyzes all pages simultaneously and generates a side-by-side comparison table with a recommended word count target — calculated as 15% above the average of all analyzed pages.
+Switch to Compare URLs mode and enter up to 5 URLs simultaneously.
+This is the fastest way to check word count across multiple web pages at once.
+The tool analyzes all pages and generates a side-by-side comparison table with a recommended word count target — calculated as 15% above the average of all analyzed pages.

 Use Insights for SEO